bymagnum/cordova-next/README.md

 2. [NextJS](https://nextjs.org/docs/getting-started)

-3. Use the documentation for building the application [Framework7](https://framework7.io/react/)

 Do not try to create an application again using the "create next-app" or "cordova create" commands, everything you need is already present in this package, and you only need to work on your application.

-Everything else - You can use it as if you used cordova, next, framework 7 separately.
+Everything else - You can use it as if you used cordova, next.

 Two servers are used in this package for the following purposes: WebRTC requires an SSL connection, as well as several other technologies that require a secure connection and do not allow development without SSL.
 Https is also a direct working ready-made tool.